CodeMode1/Flutter-Firebase-Auth/README.md

 # Flutter-Firebase-Auth
+A new Flutter project.
 Authentication: SignIn &amp; SignUp integrated with Firebase for Flutter.

-# skeleton_app

-A new Flutter project.

 ## Getting Started